JessaTehCrow/JessaTehCrow/README.md

 ### Who am i

 I go by the name `Jessa` on the interwebs, i'm a 20 year old, selftaught software developer.
+I have been programming since 2014 and never stopped since

 I generally work on things i think are fun, or interesting.
 This being often useless, or only useful for myself.
 Though, sometimes i make something everyone can enjoy!